SAP eyes share buybacks while ruling out new mega-deals

-WALLDORF, Jan 24 (Reuters) - SAP will consider initiating share buybacks but plans to keep a lid on big acquisition deals, its chief executive said on Tuesday, saying that the German software company was confident that currently available merger targets were overpriced.
+WALLDORF (Reuters) - SAP (SAPG.DE) will consider initiating share buybacks but plans to keep a lid on big acquisition deals, its chief executive said on Tuesday, saying that the German software company was confident that currently available merger targets were overpriced.

 "Most of what you are going to see from us are tuck-ins," Chief Executive Bill McDermott told Reuters, referring to smaller, typically technology-focused deals.
 "And you shouldn't expect any big acquisitions," he said, reiterating previous statements.